Infinite sumsets in $U^k(\Phi)$-uniform sets: Uniformity sets

-In this section we derive further sumset patterns using the notion of \emph{complexity} for polynomials equations introduced in \cite{leibman2010complexityofpatterns} (see \cref{theorem uniformity with Leibman criterion}).
-For that we need to introduce the continuous disintegration and derive a dynamical version of the result, stated as \cref{theorem dynamic version of leibman complexity thrm}.
+In this section we derive further sumset patterns using the notion of \emph{ complexity} for polynomials equations introduced in \cite{leibman2010complexityofpatterns} (see also \cite{kuca2023polynomial_complexity} for discussion on different notions of complexity).
+The main theorem of this section is the following (the definitions are introduced in what follows).